rpm-software-management/dnf5/doc/dnf5_plugins/builddep.8.rst

 ``-D "macro expr", --define="macro expr"``
     | Define a rpm macro.
 Set the value "expr" to the macro "macro" when parsing spec files.
 Does not apply for source rpm files.

+``--with=OPTION, --without=OPTION``
+    | Enable or disable conditional build OPTION when parsing spec files.
+Does not apply for source rpm files.

 ``--allowerasing``
     | Allow erasing of installed packages to resolve any potential dependency problems.